Nolte: CNN's Jake Tapper Was a Willing #Obamagate Co-Conspirator

 The appointment of befuddled figurehead Robert Mueller as a special prosecutor to investigate Trump.
 While Mueller ate oatmeal and watched Matlock reruns, his rabid gang of prosecutors and investigators (all Democrats) were assigned to either frame Trump for Russia collusion or to hunt and hunt and hunt until they were able to come up with some kind — any kind — of crime.

-But then there was this goddamned Deep State Stooge Jake Tapper and his crucial part of the conspiracy, the part that the conspirators hoped would destroy the incoming president by way of the January 10, 2016, bombshell news (and fake news ) that the Russians had compromising information about Trump, that there was a “Russian Dossier” so humiliating to the soon-to-be president, he could only betray his country if he wanted to avoid the kind of public embarrassment no public official could survive.
+But then there was this goddamned Deep State Stooge Jake Tapper and his crucial part of the conspiracy, the part that the conspirators hoped would destroy the incoming president by way of the January 10, 2016, bombshell news (and fake news) that the Russians had compromising information about Trump, that there was a “Russian Dossier” so humiliating to the soon-to-be president, he could only betray his country if he wanted to avoid the kind of public embarrassment no public official could survive.

 You see, the fake news media had been in possession of what we now call the Russia Dossier for most of the previous year.
 And that document is a totally phony opposition research shitpile bought and paid for by the Hillary Clinton campaign.